ptnnx/Mophun/README.md

 | --- | --- |
 | <a href="#"><img src="Screenshots/Emulators/MGL1.png" /></a> | <a href="#"><img src="Screenshots/Emulators/MGL2.png" /></a> |

-Only compatible with 14 games, all of which use the 3D engine and were released for Symbian.
-Russian-mod creted for N-series Edition (8.1 i.e. H70/72, N70.) and Synergenix Blaze-mod for N90 smartphone (displayresolution 352x416).
+Only compatible with 14 games, all of which use the 3D engine and were released for Symbian OS.

 <details>
 <summary><b><i>Versions</b></i></summary>